 How does such an understanding compare with our ideas about faith?
 Can our view of faith embrace action or is it limited to the realm of inner convictions and beliefs?

 If we assume that faith means just believing, we will obtain a message from the New Testament.
-However, will this entail comprehending the authors’ intended meaning and hence achieve an author-centered understanding?
-Or will it merely be an echo of our own assumptions, thus confining us to a reader-centered understanding?
+However, will we comprehend the authors’ intended meaning and hence achieve an author-centered understanding?
+Or will we merely be listening to an echo of our own assumptions, thus confining our own reader-centered understanding?

 All of these questions highlight the value of asking fundamental questions and exploring the evidence.
 Relying upon assumptions is not a reliable path.
 It has been said that unexamined assumptions are the most dangerous ones.
-The reason for this is assumptions wield tremendous power influencing our lives.
-Unexamined assumptions thus wield that power without us realizing we are being controlled by them.
+Why is this so?
+Unexamined assumptions wield power without us realizing we are being controlled by them.